osohq/oso/docs/getting-started/download/java.rst

 Java
 ====

 The Java version of oso is available on Github.
-Go to the `maven repository <https://github.com/osohq/oso/packages/321403>` and download the latest jar.
+Go to the `Maven Repository <https://github.com/osohq/oso/packages/321403>`_ and download the latest jar.

 To use it, add it to the classpath for your project.

     $ javac -classpath "oso-x.x.x.jar:."
 MyProject.java

     $ java -classpath "oso-x.x.x.jar:."
 MyProject

 For more information on the oso Java library, see the